Enjoy a exclusive ski holiday in Italy with a Ski Safari in the Dolomites!

 Your arrive at Bolzano

-You will arrive at Bolzano (probably) by train, you will walk 10 minutes to the Hotel Figl, here we will have the organizative briefing on the evening where we will check the equipment and the general organization.
-This hotel will be your “base camp” and the friendly staff will store the rest of your extra luggage during the Ski Safari Dolomites tour days.
-You will begin your experience in the atmosphere of the Dolomites with a dinner at the traditional Hopfen Restaurant (homemade beer and bread…. not a bad start!).
+Most people arrive at Bolzano by train, where there is a 15 minute walk to Villa Anita B&B .
+Here we will have an initial briefing in evening where we will check the equipment and talk through general organisation.
+Villa Anita will be your “base camp” and the friendly staff will store the rest of your extra luggage during the Ski Safari Dolomites tour days.
+Your experience of the atmospheric Dolomites begins a dinner at the traditional Hopfen Restaurant (homemade beer and bread…. not a bad start!).

-The Ski Safari Dolomites starts from Bolzano at 0730 on the local skibus and we arrive at the Seiser Alm Cableway Station at 0830.
-Here we can rent skis at the K&K sport shop, if needed.
-In the morning we traverse the sunny ski area of Seiser Alm, on a very extended plateau, then we ski downhill into Val Gardena to the town of Ortisei.
-Next we continue up in the other side of the valley on the Seceda/Rasciesa ski area and descend to the town of St. Christina.
-Then we continue on the Ciampinoi ski area along the famous slope “Sasslong”, and finally arrive at Sella Pass.
-Here we overnight at Rifugio Carlo Valentini or at another rifugio. (about 5-6 hours of skiing).
+The Ski Safari group sets off from Bolzano at 07.30 on the local ski bus and we arrive at the Seiser Alm Cableway at 08.30.
+Here we can rent skis at the K&K sport shop, if necessary.
+In the morning we traverse the sunny ski area of Seiser Alm, on an extended plateau, then ski downhill into Val Gardena to the town of Ortisei.
+We continue on the other side of the valley on the Seceda/Rasciesa ski area and descend into the town of St Christina.
+Finally we continue on the Ciampinoi ski area along the famous slope “Sasslong”, and arrive at Sella Pass.
+Here we stay overnight at Rifugio Carlo Valentini or at another rifugio.

 Ski Safari Dolomites – DAY 2

 The second day of the Ski Safari Dolomites is an exploration of the central part of the Dolomites.
-From the Rifugio Valentini, we descend to Lupo Bianco junction and continue to Pordoi pass, descend to the town of Arabba and continue up to Padon pass.
-We descend at Malga Ciapela and from there we take three long cableways to the top of the Marmolada.
+From the Rifugio we descend to Lupo Bianco junction and continue to Pordoi pass, then to the town of Arabba and up to Padon pass.
+We descend to Malga Ciapela and from there we take three long cableways to the top of the Marmolada.
 This is the tallest mountain in the Dolomites (3,365 m. = 11,040 ft.).
-We enjoy the rarified view for 10 minutes and then start down an extended downhill run of about 2000 vertical meters to Malga Ciapela and continue along the impressive Sottoguda canyon to the typical regional town of Sottoguda.
-We overnight at the La Montanara Hotel or in another hotel at the lake of Alleghe. (about 6 hours of skiing).
+We take a moment to enjoy the incredible view before enjoying an extended downhill run of about 2000 vertical meters to Malga Ciapela before continuing along the impressive Sottoguda canyon to the charming town of Sottoguda.
+We stay overnight at the La Montanara Hotel or in another hotel at Alleghe Lake.

 Ski Safari Dolomites – DAY 3